openstack-archive/murano/doc/source/draft/enduser-guide/manage_applications.rst

 The page is divided into two sections:

-* **Recent Activity** shows the most recently imported or deployed applications
+* **Recent Activity** shows the most recently imported or deployed applications.

-* the bottom section contains all the available applications sorted alphabetically
+* The bottom section contains all the available applications sorted alphabetically.

-To view all the applications of a specific category, select it from the **App Category** drop-down list:
+To view all the applications of a specific category, select it from the :guilabel:`App Category` drop-down list:

   .. image:: figures/app_category.png
      :alt: Applications page: App Category